Ozi-cheri/python-quiz-application/README.md

 ## Deployment

   * Sign up for Heroku account and create free account.
 Create new app on Heroku by filling the form.
-Add the buildparks starting with Python,save then nodje and save as well respectively.
+Add the buildparks starting with Python,save then nodejs and save as well respectively.
 Locate the deploy section,select Github and connect to it.
 Search for Github repository name and connect to link up the Heroku app to my Github repository code.
 Finally i deployed manually.

 ## Credits
 ### Content